aidyp/adp/content/post/internet-explorer.md

 ![Alt](/pictures/ldn_nzl_big.png "Bit of a trek")

 Some of the letters are a bit jumbled up on google maps.
+Hop `D` and hop `F` have the same co-ordinates.
 This is because some of the hops on the journey are in different logical parts of the network, but the same physical part of the network.

 ### bouncing around britain

 ![Alt](/pictures/ldn_bzl_brt.png "First stop, High Wycombe?")

-Something here
+My internet service provider is BT, who divide their infrastructure up into 'code' nodes and 'metro' nodes.

 ### transatlanticism

-Our tiny packets traverse seas and oceans on their journey to New Zealand.
+Once our tiny packets reach a peering node,  they traverse seas and oceans on their journey to New Zealand.
 That they are able to do this is no small feat of engineering.
 There are enormous cables laid across the ocean floor that connect the networks of individual countries and continents together.
 These cables are [mapped here](https://www.submarinecablemap.com/).
 With a bit of guesswork, we might be able to figure out exactly _which_ of these submerged data pipes our packets travelled down.

 ### coming full circle